This post may contain affiliate links. Please read our disclosure policy.

 Craving a sweet treat but don’t want to make a whole batch?
 This single serve Blueberry Muffin recipe is your answer.
 Baked in a ramekin, this big, bakery-style muffin is delightfully tender and buttery, brimming with juicy blueberries.

-If you are looking for other berry filled recipes, check out our collection of Easy Berry Recipes for One.
+Looking for other berry filled recipes?
+Check out our collection of Easy Berry Recipes for One.

 • Simplicity: No need for special equipment.
-A bowl, a spoon, and a ramekin are all you need.
+One bowl, a spoon, and a ramekin are all you need.

 • Quick: In just about 30 minutes, you have a fresh, hot muffin.

-• Versatile: The recipe is easily adaptable to various dietary needs.
+• Versatile: The mini blueberry muffin recipe is easily adaptable to various dietary needs.

 • Satisfying: This muffin has a rich, buttery flavor and a tender texture.